-It’s show, market, and home decorating season!
+It’s show, market and home decorating season!
 This is the time of year when everything gets ramped up and all of the holiday shows are starting!
-I’ve been doing shows such as flea markets and other venues for just over 5 years now, and I normally wonder how I am either going to… A. Fill a space or B. Cram everything I brought into it.
+As well as owning my own retail store, I’ve been doing shows such as flea markets and other venues for just over 14 years now, and I normally wonder how I am either going to… A. Fill a space or B. Cram everything I brought into it.
 And I worry I …A. Don’t have enough or B. I brought the wrong things.
 But the truth is, you can make you booth look great on the fly with these seven secrets to merchandising, styling and display for a show or market (or retail store!).

 (This post contains affiliate links including Amazon affiliate links)

 I’ve learned a few tricks about merchandising that I thought I would share with you!
 The best part is, these secrets work in your home too!!!
 Merchandising was one of those things I really sucked at when I started and each time I did a show I learn a little something more, and got a little better.
 When I opened my retail store, I put a lot of those things to work.
 I am happy with how much better I have grown and will continue to grow and I want to share some of those things I’ve learned with you.
 You can also buy my eBook Your Creative Business and Getting Started for ways to make passive and active income and use the skills and talents you have.

 If you’ve ever wanted to start selling at Handmade Markets or Vintage Shows check out this post.

 I started learning by walking into a great store and gleaning all of their creativity by studying their displays.
 I still do it.
 But I wish someone could’ve helped me, or even if there was a class I could take.
 So here are a few tips about merchandising,styling and display if you feel the same way!
 And I’ve also included a video of extra retail display tips and ideas below:

 Want to get a weekly newsetter about growing your small creative business with tips on display, wholesale, retail and more?
 Register here for the Kitchen Table Creative Club, it’s free!